-There are some great reasons to pre-order an iPhone 12 or iPhone 12 Pro right away, but there are also some reasons why you might want to put your credit card away and wait.
+There are some great reasons to pre-order the iPhone 12 Pro Max or iPhone 12 mini right away, but there are also some reasons why you might want to put your credit card away and wait.

-iPhone 12 and iPhone 12 Pro pre-orders begin at 5AM Pacific on Friday in the United States which means you might need to wake up early in order to get the model you want.
+iPhone 12 Pro Max and iPhone 12 mini pre-orders start at 5AM Pacific tomorrow morning in the United States which means you might need to wake up early in order to get the model you want.

-These upgrades, and potential shipping delays, are among the reasons why you might want to consider putting in a pre-order this Friday.
+These upgrades, and potential shipping delays, are among the reasons why you might want to consider putting in a pre-order right when sales start.

-If Apple Stores and retailers are open in your area, you should be able to find the iPhone 12 or iPhone 12 Pro in stock next week on release day.
+If Apple Stores and retailers are open in your area, you should be able to find the iPhone 12 Pro Max or iPhone 12 mini in stock on release day.

 That being said, in-store stock can be unpredictable and there’s a chance you come away empty-handed or with a model that was your second or third choice.